Skip to main content

 });

-// SQL generated by CmdScale.EntityFrameworkCore.TimescaleDB.Design
+// TimescaleDB configuration generated by CmdScale.EntityFrameworkCore.TimescaleDB.Design

 }

 The tool also correctly generates Down migrations to revert changes, such as modifying a chunk time interval.
+An altered hypertable emits an AlterHypertable call that carries both the new value and the previous one (oldChunkTimeInterval) so the change is fully reversible.

 protected override void Up(MigrationBuilder migrationBuilder)